 Your Hands-On Workshop

-I took a filigree class in Porto, and despite my lack of jewelry-making experience, I created a simple silver pendant.
-The master silversmith explained how different regions developed distinct styles.
-It was fascinating to see how something so delicate could be so durable.
-Fair warning: this craft requires serious patience and steady hands!
+The master silversmith explained how different regions developed their own distinct wire styles.
+It was fascinating to see how something so incredibly delicate could be so durable in the end.

 Must-Visit Locations

-Gondomar’s goldsmith quarter is where the magic happens, and the Oficina do Ouro in Viana do Castelo (Rua da Bandeira 182, 4900-560) offers an incredible window into this ancient craft.
-Póvoa de Lanhoso also maintains several traditional workshops.
+Gondomar’s goldsmith quarter is where the real magic happens on a daily basis.
+The Oficina do Ouro in Viana do Castelo (Rua da Bandeira 182, 4900-560) offers an incredible window into this ancient craft.

 When to Visit